island-is/island.is/handbook/technical-overview/devops/dockerizing.md

   "docker-next": {}
 ```

 means your service will be packaged as a NextJS Docker container image.
-We have support the following types of Docker containers: `docker-next`: suitable for [NextJS](https://nextjs.org/) services. `docker-express`, suitable for [ExpressJS](https://expressjs.com) as well as [NestJS](https://nestjs.com) services. `docker-static`, suitable for serving all types of static content.
+We have support the following types of Docker containers:

+- `docker-next`: suitable for [NextJS](https://nextjs.org/) services.
+- `docker-express`, suitable for [ExpressJS](https://expressjs.com) as well as [NestJS](https://nestjs.com) services.
+- `docker-static`, suitable for serving all types of static content.
 Suitable for pure HTML or React SPAs.

-If you need help just search for "docker" in that file and you should find plenty of examples on how to do it.
+If you would like to see some examples, simply search for "docker" in that file and you should find plenty.

 That's it.